Stigmatoz/web-activity-time-tracker/README.md

 # License

-This work is licensed under a MIT License.
+This work is licensed under an MIT License.